pcaversaccio/reentrancy-attacks/README.md

 # ⚔️ A Historical Collection of Reentrancy Attacks

+**Definition of a Reentrancy Attack:** Unsafe external calls that allow malicious manipulation of the internal and/or associated external contract state(s).

+**Types of Reentrancy Attacks:**
+- Single Function Reentrancy
+- Cross-Function Reentrancy
+- Cross-Contract Reentrancy

 A chronological and (hopefully) complete list of reentrancy attacks to date.

 - [WETH white hat attack](https://github.com/pcaversaccio/reentrancy-attacks/issues/1#issuecomment-1188680199) – June 11, 2016